 Any tour of the most haunted places in Chicago worth going on includes a stop at the Red Lion Pub in Lincoln Park.
 The Red Lion Pub is home to countless ghosts that have been sighted on multiple occasions over the decades.
-Everyone from staff members, to patrons of the pub, to the city’s consummate ghost hunters has experienced an assortment of paranormal activity at the Red Lion.
-Some of the spirits people have witnessed at the location include a bearded man, a mentally challenged girl people call Sharon, a woman in 1920s attire, and a cowboy.
-People have said one ghost locks people at the pub in the bathroom stalls while others have witnessed plates fly out of the hands of servers.

 8. Jane Addams Hull House

 Addams and Starr provided immigrants to America with a temporary home along with countless services until they found a permanent home of their own.
 With so many people coming in and out of Hull House it is only natural that it became the location of tremendous paranormal activity.

 7. Excalibur Club

 In the more than a century the Club has been around it has been home to countless groups and organizations.
 It has been home to a magazine, the WPA, the Loyal Order of the Moose, and the Limelight, which was a club.

 Paranormal activity at the Excalibur Club has varied over the years.
 Some people have heard keys rattling when it was obvious no one, living, was the cause.
 A bartender, while using the restroom, felt as though someone was pushing against the stall door preventing him from leaving.

 6. The Oriental/ Ford Theater

 A fire broke out in the building housing the theater killing a staggering 572 people.
 Countless others were injured, 30 of those individuals would end up perishing as a direct result of their injuries.
 Following the fire more than 100 bodies were stacked behind the theater in an alley.

 Additional unexplained sounds have been heard behind the theater as well.
 Other people have said they are left feeling incredibly uneasy when behind the theater.

 5. Clark Bridge

 In 1915 a horrible tragedy occurred when the S.S.
 Eastland, carrying more than 2,500 crew members and passengers, rolled over onto its side.
 More than 800 people perished on that day.
 At the time of the tragedy the vessel was docked at the Clark Street Bridge.

 In all of the haunted places in Chicago, none is bigger or appears to have the level of paranormal activity that people have experienced at the Congress Plaza Hotel.
 The Congress Plaza Hotel has accommodated everyone from presidents, to celebrities, to millionaires, and gangsters such as Al Capone since 1893.

 The stories from people who have either visited the Plaza or stayed there have varied.
 Room 441 is said to be the home to the shadowy outline of a woman.
 It is such a creepy and unnerving room, security for the hotel has been called there countless times.

 3. Chicago Water Tower

 One thing the fire did not destroy was the Chicago Water Tower.
 One man, who people say was manning the water pumps to ensure that water continued pumping to help with the fires, eventually, hung himself from one of the towers when the fires came too close.

 2. Tonic Room

 It also has a history of unusual paranormal activity.
 Furthermore the building is home to a tremendous amount of speculation as to what the building was used for over the years.
 In the building’s history it was home to a tavern, which proved to be one of the North Side Irish gang’s favorite hangouts.
 Upstairs a brothel was run out of the apartment units.

 The presence of these symbols has led people to believe the basement was a secret meeting place for the Golden Dawn’s American Chapter.
 Claims were made by an elderly woman that a murder occurred at the location in the 1930s.

 1. H.H.
 Holmes' Murder Castle

 H.H.
 Holmes or Dr. Henry Howard Holmes is the aliases of Herman Webster Mudgett, a notorious serial killer in America.
 In 1886, Holmes moved to Chicago and eventually opened the World’s Fair Hotel.
 The Hotel was huge spanning 3 blocks.

 The size of the hotel is not what makes the H.H.
 Holmes’ Murder Castle famous.
 At least 20 people, if not countless more, died in the hotel at the hands of Holmes.
 The actual number of deaths in the hotel may have reached into the hundreds but Holmes only admitted to the 20.

 Haunted Hotels in Illinois